AchrafKassioui/SpriteKit-Inertial-Camera/README.md

 }
 ```

-Add the camera's `touchesBegan()` function inside the scene's' touchesBegan handler.
+Add the camera's `touchesBegan()` function inside the scene's touchesBegan handler.
 This will stop the camera whenever the scene is touched.
 ```swift
 override func touchesBegan(_ touches: Set<UITouch>, with event: UIEvent?) {
     for touch in touches {